erf/vis-plug/README.md

 ### Install path

 Plugins are by default installed to the default cache folder on your system:
 `(XDG_CACHE_HOME|HOME/.cache)/vis-plug`

-Use `plug.set_path(path)` to set a custom plugins folder.
+Use `plug.set_path` to set a custom install path

 ```Lua
 plug.set_path('/Users/user/my-plugins')